OxfordSemantic/AdvancedWorkshop/2_2-NegationAsFailure/2_2-NegationAsFailure.md

 ## 🚀 &nbsp; Exercise

-Complete the rule set `2_2-NegationAsFailure/incompleteRules.dlog` to
+Complete the rule set `2_2-NegationAsFailure/incompleteRules.dlog` to indicate whether the vehicle is safe to turn left or right, or stop at any given time.

 Here is a representative sample of the data in `2_2-NegationAsFailure/exercise/data.ttl`.